FlawTechOfficial/docusaurus-netlify-cms/blog/2021-05-11-vip-upgrades.md

 tags: [forum, vip, upgrade]
 ---

-We are pleased to announce an exclusive VIP Membership Package for the most discerning members of our fine community.
+We are pleased to announce an exclusive VIP subscription for the most discerning members of our fine community.

 <!--truncate-->